kavzov/testtask/task_6/text.md

 #### Script
 Here is the example of a test using the [script](https://github.com/kavzov/testtask/raw/master/task_6/task_6.py).

-It sending requests within 10 seconds to `http://localhost:8080/cats` and there will be the statistics in the console.
+It sending requests within 10 seconds to `http://localhost:8080/cats` and there the statistics in the console.
 After the script completing, you'll see the statistics of the total count of requests and the responses corresponding to status codes.
 It shows that the server responses with code 200 only to 10 requests per second, and for the others requests it responses with 429 http code.

-If you'll try to send request from the host like `curl -X GET http://localhost:8080/cats`, during the script performing, you will receive a 429 error.
+If you'll try to send the request `curl -X GET http://localhost:8080/cats` from the host, during the script performing, you will receive  429 error.

 To perform it:
 - Pull docker image of the server: